-Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed line managers to review staff on fixed term contracts, to monitor the length of the contract, potential extensions required to be approved or to terminate the contract.
+Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 2 Directed · potential extensions required to be approved or to terminate the contract.
 Agreed.
 Reports are available and will be run and distributed on a monthly basis to HR Business Partners as they are currently involved in managing the establishment within their individual portfolios.
 HR Business Partners will then work with commands/departments to ensure that action Is taken to resolve issues that arise from this.
 The report will be implemented from August 2019 31/08/2019 Management Information Team/HR Business Partners